rezashahnazar/MaxSpliZer/README.md

 # Gene LookUp

-A Web-App which helps researchers to evaluate how human gene mutations affect splicing and the phenotype.
+Predicting the effect of variants on splicing.

+Based on the maximum entropy model, According to the ClinGen variant curation expert panel consensus guidelines for LDLR variant classification.
+We use [Mutalyzer v2.0.34](https://mutalyzer.nl/) and [MaxEntScan](http://hollywood.mit.edu/burgelab/maxent/Xmaxentscan_scoreseq.html) web services to predict the effect.

+The test version is ready at https://variantpred.com.
+It only supports prediction of LDLR gene variants at this time.
-The project is under development.
-The fornt-end is under construction in this repo at this time.
-It is base on Vue3 , Vuex, Bootstrap and MaterialDesig.
+The front-end is developed as a SPA using Vue3 , Vuex, Bootstrap and MaterialDesig.
-A simple NodeJS REST API (sample-api) is serving some standard JSON responses as the backend at this time.
+The back-end is a R-plumber api project developed by Seyedmohammad Saadatagah.

+Developed in [Atherosclerosis and Lipid Genomics Laboratory](https://www.mayo.edu/research/labs/atherosclerosis-lipid-genomics/overview) under the supervision of [Dr. Iftikhar Kullo](https://www.mayo.edu/research/labs/atherosclerosis-lipid-genomics/overview).